open-component-model/ocm-spec/doc/02-processing/04-digest.md

     version: "1.0"
 ```

-Note that the `references` section in `spec` now contains a `digest` for the referenced component.
-The value of the digest is the same as in the previous section.
+Note that the `references` section in `spec` now contains a `digest` for the referenced component `ocm.software/simpleapp`.
+The value of the digest therefore is the same as in the previous example.

 # Component Descriptor Normalization

 The component descriptor contains several kinds of information:
 - volatile label settings, which might be changeable.
 - artifact access information, which might be changed during transport steps.
-- static information describing the features and artifacts of a component
+- static information describing the features and artifacts of a component version.
-  version.

 The digest of a component descriptor is calculated on a normalized form of the
+elements of the component descriptor.
+The normalized form contains only the signature
+relevant information, everything else gets removed during the normalization process.
-elements of a component descriptor.
-The normalized form contains only the signature relevant information and is the source to calculate a digest.
-The digest is finally signed (and verified).
+The resulting string is the source for calculating the digest.
+This digest is then finally signed (and verified).

-A normalized component-descriptor is a subset of the component-descriptor elements containing signing-relevant properties, only.
+A normalized component descriptor is a subset of its elements containing only the properties relevant for signing:

 - based on JSON
 - map serializes as alphanumerically ordered list of fields (to define unique order)
 - field is map with two keys 'name', 'value'

 Like for signature algorithms, the model offers the possibility to work with
-different normalization algorithms/formats.
+different normalization algorithms and formats.

-The algorithms used for normalization are listed in the [extensible parts](../04-extensions/01-extensions.md#normalization-algorithms) of the specification
+The algorithms used for normalization are listed in the [extensible parts](../04-extensions/01-extensions.md#normalization-algorithms) of the specification.

-## Relevant information in Component Descriptors
+## Signing-relevant Information in Component Descriptors

 A component descriptor contains static information and
-information, which may change over time (for example, the access methods
+information, which may change over time, e.g. access method
-specifications might be changed during a transport step).
+specifications might be changed during transport steps.
 A digest should be
 stable even after a transport and therefore should only hash static
 information.
-Therefore, a component descriptor is transformed to format
+Therefore, a component descriptor is transformed into a format
-containing only immutable fields, which are finally relevant for the signing
+that only contains immutable fields, finally relevant for the signing
-process to assure the data integrity.
+process and assuring data integrity.

-Relevant fields and their mapping to the normalized data structure for `JsonNormalisationV2`:
+Relevant fields and their mapping to the normalized data structure for `JsonNormalisationV2` are:

 - Component Name: mapped to `component.name`
 - Component Version: mapped to `component.version`
 - Component Labels: mapped to `component.labels` (see [Labels](#labels)])